ajinjue/ajinjue/README.md

 ## 👩🏻‍💻About Me
 - 📫 I'm currently a Data Analyst at Data AnalyticsCFD
-- 🌱 I’m currently learning **Data Engineering with AWS** at Udacity and Datacamp platforms
+- 🌱 I have completed **Data Engineering with AWS** at Udacity and Datacamp platforms

 - 👯 I’m looking to collaborate on **Data Engineering/Analysis Projects**